New Mexico Wildflowers: Poppy Family

 In Albuquerque, California poppies are a garden plant.
 They qualify for this web page by virtue of existing in the wild in southern New Mexico.
 Even there, however, they're an introduced species.

-On a hike in May 2020, I discovered that this Old World poppy has begun to colonize the Elena Gallegos Open Space in the Sandia foothills.
-In less harsh settings, corn poppies can be a knee-high plant with many-petaled flowers.
-When left to fend for themselves in our dry climate, they're a low plant and make do with four petals arranged in a cross.
+On a hike in May 2020, I saw that Old World poppies had begun to colonize the Sandia foothills, having escaped from yards.
+Back in town, most of the examples I see are also volunteers, thanks to tiny seeds that spread far beyond the original flower beds.
+In less harsh settings, poppies can be a knee-high plant with many-petaled flowers.
+When left to fend for themselves in our dry climate, they're a low plant and usually make do with four petals arranged in a cross.